-In addition, the Company, under the name DRYCLEAN USA®, currently franchises and licenses over 400 retail drycleaning stores in the United States, the Caribbean and Latin America, making it one of the largest retail drycleaning license and franchise operations in the dry cleaning industry.
-During fiscal 2007 and 2006, the Company's license and franchise segment contributed approximately 1.2% and 1.7%, respectively, of the Company's revenues.
+In addition, the Company, under the name DRYCLEAN USA®, currently franchises and licenses drycleaning stores in the United States, the Caribbean and Latin America.
+During fiscal 2008 and 2007, the Company's license and franchise segment contributed approximately 1.2% of the Company's revenues.

-Through its Steiner Brokerage subsidiary, the Company acts as a business broker to assist others seeking to buy or sell existing dry cleaning and laundry businesses.
-Some of the Company's existing customers have become Steiner Brokerage clients, utilizing the Company's staff and ability to assist them in the sale of their businesses and associated real property.
-This business contributed less than 1% of the Company's revenues during each of fiscal 2007 and 2006.
+Through its Biz Brokers International subsidiary, the Company acts as a business broker to assist others seeking to buy or sell existing dry cleaning and laundry businesses.
+Someof the Company's existing customers have become Biz Brokers International clients, utilizing the Company's staff and ability to assist them in the sale of their businesses and associated real property.
+This business contributed less than 1% of the Company's revenues during each of fiscal 2008 and 2007.

 The Company, through its DRYCLEAN USA Development subsidiary, develops new turn-key dry cleaning establishments for resale to third parties.
-During fiscal 2007, DRYCLEAN USA Development contributed less than 1% of the Company's revenues.
-It did not contribute any revenues in fiscal 2006.
+During fiscal 2008 and 2007, DRYCLEAN USA Development contributed less than 1% of the Company's revenues.